serghiou/best-of-data-science/best-of-r.md

 ## Data analysis

+**[estimatr.](https://declaredesign.org/r/estimatr/articles/benchmarking-estimatr.html)** Benchmark.
+Package.
+A great package for basic econometric approach to causal inference.
+As the benchmark shows, it works faster than using a combination of base R and the sandwich or other estimators.
+The same group has other very interesting packages as well (e.g. `fabricatr` and `randomizer`).

 **[H2O.](https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/glm/glm.md)** Package.
 Tutorial.
 A fantastic package for speeding up the process of fitting machine learning models.
 This is a tutorial illustrating how to use the H2O package.
 [Here](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/gbm/gbmTuning.Rmd) is a tutorial on how to use GBM with H2O.

 **[healthcareai.](https://docs.healthcare.ai/)** Package.
 A package designed to make it easy to automatically fit many machine learning methods, automatically tune them and get a model.
 I have not explored this package, but it is open source and the machine learning methods being used appear good.
 I do not like that it handles data automatically without much insight by the researcher (e.g. regarding missingness), but I need to try it out before making any other comments.